Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**Connection**</dfn>:
               A connection setup between two hosts, typically the
-              media [=Ingest source=] and [=Receiving entity].
+              media [=Ingest source=] and [=Receiving entity=].

    <dfn dfn>**DASH Ingest**</dfn>:
             Ingest interface defined in this specification for push based [[!MPEGDASH]]

    <dfn dfn>**Event Received Time**</dfn>:
-           The time a metadata item is seen/observed by the application for the first time, e.g. an announcement/avail.
+           The time a metadata item is seen/observed by the receiving entity for the first time, e.g. an announcement/avail.
            The time the event is received (event received time).
 This could for example be the time an EventMessageBox becomes available

    <dfn dfn> **Event Presentation Time** </dfn>:
-           The time a metadata event is applied to a stream (if applicable), correspond to the presentation_time of a dash event [[!MPEGDASH]]
-              (event presentation time)
+           The time a metadata event is applied to a stream (if applicable), correspond to the presentation_time of a dash event [[!MPEGDASH]] (event presentation time)

    <dfn dfn>**HLS Ingest**</dfn>:
           Ingest interface defined in this specification for push based [[!RFC8216]]